CSCI 102-001: Data Structures, Summer 2017 Course Information and Syllabus

 The late project submissions lose 30% of their value for each day they are late.
 If you submit the project 5-24 hours late, the maximum score is 70 (instead of 100).
 If you submit the project 24-48 hours late, the maximum score is 40 (instead of 100).

 If you hand in a program that does not compile or crashes when it is run, you will get a grade of zero on it.
 As you are working on your code, make sure that it compiles and does what you expect it to do.
 Test frequently, not only after you write hundreds of lines of code.

-other students about your ideas and your programs, but it is not fine to work
+to talk to other students about your ideas and your programs, but it is not

-together on assignments or copy someone else's assignment.
-You cannot copy
+fine to work together on assignments or copy someone else's assignment.
+You

-other people's work without giving them a proper credit (and part of your
+cannot copy other people's work without giving them a proper credit (and part

 Any sharing or copying of assignments will be considered cheating.
 By the rules of the College of Arts and Science, I am required to report any incidents of cheating to the department.